Lithuania successfully tests power link to continental Europe, minister says | Headlines

 - Lithuania

-Lithuania plans to fully decouple from Russia's electricity grid by 2025, he added.
-The test took place on Saturday, Lithuania's transmission service operator Litgrid said.
+The three countries intend to decouple from the Soviet legacy in 2025 when an underwater link between Poland and Lithuania is finished and their power grids are upgraded.
+The test took place on Saturday night, Lithuania's transmission service operator Litgrid said, and proved that the power grids of Baltic States can be quickly coupled with those in Western Europe if connection with Russia or Belarus fails.

+"The result of this test gives us greater geopolitical security", said Energy minister Dainius Kreivys, referring to region's tensions with Russia.
+Final terms of the power system divorce between Russia and the Baltics have not been finalized.

-"It can be said that on Sunday the three Baltic countries woke up safer than when they went to bed on Saturday evening," Rokas Masiulis, Litgrid chief executive, told a news conference.
+"On Sunday, the three Baltic countries woke up more safe than when they went to bed on Saturday evening," Rokas Masiulis, Litgrid chief executive, told a news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)